kyma-project/examples/gateway/README.md

 >**NOTE:** Almost all steps in this tutorial refer to a lambda but you can apply them also to the service Deployment by changing the directory and names in some places.

-1. Export your Environment as variable by replacing the `{environment}` placeholder in the following command and running it:
+1. Export your Environment as a variable.
+Replace the `{environment}` placeholder in the following command and run it:

     ```bash
     export KYMA_EXAMPLE_ENV="{environment}"